soft-top-notch/Automation-Shop/README.md

 ### Tracing

 Code that buys something from shops and saves traces.
-Navigation and checkout page filling is a heuristic based.
+Navigation and checkout page filling is heuristic based.

 #### Mock Data Service